gchq/sleeper/docs/usage/tables.md

 ### Add table

-The `addTable.sh` script will create a new table with properties defined in `templates/tableproperties.template`, and a schema defined in `templates/schema.template`.
-Currently any changes must be done in those templates or in the admin client.
-We will add support for declarative deployment in the future.
+The `addTable.sh` script will create a new table with properties defined by a path provided to the script.
+The template properies will be used as a basis and the provided script overriding where necessary.
+Default table properites found in `templates/tableproperties.template`, and the schema defined in `templates/schema.template`.

 ```bash
 cd scripts